 That’s the difference between tobacco, alcohol, and marijuana.

 Are the old vices doomed?

-The stigma surrounding smoking tobacco has been growing for a while now.
+The stigma surrounding tobacco has been growing for a while now.
 Many laws and pieces of legislation have been introduced in order to limit areas where tobacco can be consumed.